A contribution for the Sierra Leone Peace Museum Memorial, as described by the artist:

 “The contrasting forms of the mothers is to bring attention to the displaced, both internal and external.
 One mother running away and the other distraught with grief and staying fixed to one spot.”

-The Sierra Leone Peace Museum will open at the end of 2012, nearly ten years after the end of Sierra Leone’s decade-long conflict.
-The Museum will stand on the site of the Special Court of Sierra Leone (SCSL) as a permanent national institution dedicated to preserving the truth, honouring the conflict’s many victims, and promoting lasting peace.
+The Sierra Leone Peace Museum opened its doors at the end of 2013, just over ten years after the end of Sierra Leone’s decade-long conflict.
+The Museum stands on the site of the Special Court of Sierra Leone (SCSL) as a permanent national institution dedicated to preserving the truth, honouring the conflict’s many victims, and promoting lasting peace.

-The Peace Museum will include a memorial to victims, an exhibit which will document and narrate the war’s history and the peace process, and an archive and law library containing an unparalleled collection of documents relating to the conflict, including the public records of the SCSL and of the Truth and Reconciliation Commission.
-The Museum will also serve as a training facility, continuing to strengthen the justice sector after the SCSL’s closure.
+The Peace Museum includes a memorial to victims, an exhibit which documents and narrates the war’s history and the peace process, and an archive and law library containing an unparalleled collection of documents relating to the conflict, including the public records of the SCSL and of the Truth and Reconciliation Commission.
+The Museum also serves as a training facility, continuing to strengthen the justice sector after the SCSL’s closure.

-Stakeholders are designing the Sierra Leone Peace Museum with support from the United Nations Development Group and the SCSL.
+Stakeholders have designed the Sierra Leone Peace Museum with support from the United Nations Development Group and the SCSL.
 The committee of stakeholders includes the Government of Sierra Leone, the Human Rights Commission, the Monuments and Relics Commission, the National Museum, the National Archives, Advocacy Movement Network and the War Victims’ Association, and other civil society organizations.

 The Museum’s exhibit will ensure that the events of the war itself are properly documented to preserve the integrity and authenticity of the country’s history.
 The exhibit will strengthen people’s understanding of the value of peace and monitor the ongoing process of reconciliation, helping to generate new knowledge and construct a better future.